Kedah State Zakat Board: Legislation in Tembera Dato' Seri Paduka Tuan (1667 AD)

 Tembera Dato' Seri Paduka Tuan, completed in 1667 AD, stands as a historical document commissioned by Sultan Dhiauddin Mukarram Shah I (1626–1652) to codify the administrative legislation of Kedah.
 The term "Tembera" signifies 'of law,' and this designation was introduced by R.O Windstedt, who later popularized the term.
 Sultan Dhiauddin Mukarram Shah I, the 15th Sultan of Kedah, who resided in Kota Palas, directed the creation of the Tembera Dato' Seri Paduka Tuan.
 The legislative document was authored by Dato' Seri Paduka Tuan, alongside Syeikh Alauddin and other preachers.

 The Tembera Dato' Paduka Tuan comprises 16 clauses outlining punishments for various offences, including theft, robbery, opium smoking, addiction, gambling, and alcohol consumption.
 Additionally, the legislation provides guidelines for policemen, farmers, livestock management, cockfighting, and animal trading without approval from village heads.
 While the king's name is not explicitly mentioned in the legislation, historical context suggests that it was authored by Sultan Dhiauddin Mukarram Shah I. This document serves as a valuable testament to the legal and administrative practices of Kedah during that period.

 In the year 1078 Hijri, His Majesty Maulana Shah Alam issued a command to his senior officers to enact laws, leading to the establishment of the Tembera Dato 'Seri Paduka Tuan.
 This legal document dictated that farmers cultivating paddy fields or hill paddy (huma) were required to pay agricultural zakat at a rate of one-tenth of their gold yield.
 Refusal to comply with this obligation would grant the penghulu (village head) the Sultan's consent to enforce stern actions.
-This directive aligns with the principles outlined in the Words of Allah SWT in Surah At-Taubah verse 103, which encourages charity and invokes Allah's blessings upon the people.
+This directive aligns with the principles outlined in the Words of God in Surah At-Taubah verse 103, which encourages charity and invokes God's blessings upon the people.

 The Tembera Dato' Seri Paduka Tuan also references the introduction of an 8-sided currency made of a silver and copper mixture during the reign of Sultan Dhiauddin Mukarram Shah I. This historical legislation not only illustrates the integration of zakat as a financial obligation but also reflects the development of currency under the administration of Sultan Dhiauddin Mukarram Shah I in the historical context of Kedah.